alexbsec/portfolio/README.md

 <h2>As of Feb 4 - 2023</h2>
 Right now, the page has little functionalities.
-I'm using Flask to create routes to clean file suffixes (such as .html, .png and so on).
-I'm working on the authentication page in order to implement some security functionalities, and then break them.
+Suffixes are already removed.
+Login, sign-up and logout functionalities are working.
+Database is implemented.
+User can only access labs and other pages if logged in and authenticated.
+Simple sign-up form is added.

 There are already some apprentice PortSwigger labs with solutions I've found.
 It looks like a blog post where I explain my thought process to solve all the problems.